-Amidst Economic Uncertainty, Financial Analysts Lower Expectations for Apple
+Amidst Economic Uncertainty, Some Financial Analysts Lower Expectations for Apple

 Then there’s the long-rumored Apple Car.
 While we haven’t heard much on that front in recent weeks, most observers continue to expect Apple will debut its own autonomous vehicle within the next few years.
 Unfortunately, Project Titan hasn’t produced much to show for the vehicle yet.
 The group has also suffered a number of key player departures, while only replacing a few of them.

-Financial Analysts at JP Morgan Lower Apple Stock Price Expectations
+Financial Analysts at JP Morgan Maintain Previous Apple Stock Price Expectations

 Meanwhile, investment firm JP Morgan also sees some reason to be concerned.
-The firm previously predicted Apple’s stock rising to $200, but has since revised that target significantly downward.
+The firm previously predicted Apple’s stock rising to $200, and that hasn’t changed.

-Struggles with meeting demand for the iPhone 14 Pro models continue to hinder the tech giant, analysts say.
+The firm acknowledges struggles with meeting demand for the iPhone 14 Pro models continuing to hinder the tech giant.
 Lead times for the higher-end devices have increased to 40 days in the U.S. and the U.K. At the same time, demand seems lower than desired for the base-level iPhone 14.
 U.S. lead times for that handset sits at around three days, with only a one-day delay in the U.K.

-With the increasing lead times for the iPhone 14 Pro, low demand for the consumer model and heightened economic worries, JP Morgan has lowered its price target for Apple stock.
-The analysts now think Apple stock prices may only reach $151.29, according to its most recent investor note.
+With the increasing lead times for the iPhone 14 Pro, low demand for the consumer model and heightened economic worries, JP Morgan still maintains its price target for Apple stock.
+Analyst Samir Chatterjee reiterated his $200 target as of Nov.
+20.

 As of this writing, Apple’s common stock had closed down $3.28 to $148.01, a 2.17% decrease over its closing price Nov.
 18.